babbubba/bs.Frmwrk/README.md

 The last parameter is a string that will contain the error message to returns in case of exception occurs during the method execution.

 The method return the IApiPagedResponse<TResponse> object that is the standard way of consume paginated data in the framework.

+The returning table is stored in the 'data' property.

 Example of implementation of this method: